iterative/dvc.org/static/docs/commands-reference/init.md

 ## Description

-After DVC initialization, a new directory `.dvc/` will be created with `config` and `.gitignore` files and `cache` directory.
+After DVC initialization, a new directory `.dvc/` will be created with `config` and `.gitignore` files and <abbr>cache directory</abbr>.
 These files and directories are hidden from the user generally and are not meant to be manipulated directly.

 `.dvc/cache` is one of the most important
 [DVC directories](/doc/user-guide/dvc-files-and-directories).
 It will hold all the contents of tracked data files.
-Note that `.dvc/.gitignore` lists this directory, which means that the <abbr>cache directory</abbr> is not under Git control.
+Note that `.dvc/.gitignore` lists this directory, which means that the cache directory is not under Git control.
 This is your local cache and you cannot push it to any Git remote.

 ## Options